imagej/napari-imagej/doc/Troubleshooting.rst

 .. _Mamba: https://mamba.readthedocs.io/en/latest/
 .. _npe2: https://github.com/napari/npe2

-The image dimension labels are wrong in ImageJ after transferring from napari
+The Image Dimension Labels Are Wrong in ImageJ after Transferring from napari
 -----------------------------------------------------------------------------

 Internally, napari does not utilize image dimension labels (*i.e.* ``X``, ``Y``, ``Channel``, *etc...*) and instead assumes that the *n*-dimensional arrays (*i.e* images) conform to the `scikit-image dimension order`_ convention.
 ImageJ2 however *does* care about dimension labels and uses them to define certain operations.